22.12.2024 valid documentation

 Calculation of universities

 The statistics cover all universities in Finland.
-University research includes research carried out at university hospitals by the staff simultaneously holding a post at a university department (the individuals reported by universities in a direct questionnaire).
+University research includes research carried out at university hospitals by the staff simultaneously holding a post at a university department.
 Other research work carried out at university hospitals is inquired about with an electronic form as a separate survey.

 ‘Budget funding’ refers to the expenditure of research activities carried out with funding pursuant to the Universities Act.
 Universities’ own funding is composed of their funds spent on research activities (the research funding of universities’ funds and foundations as well as profit from business operations).
 Other funding which passes through the universities’ accounting is considered to be external funding of research.
 The funding data are inquired exclusive of value-added tax.